Rafe/rafe.github.com/source/_posts/2013-10-31-understand-chef-lwrp-heavy-version.markdown

 which will install nginx package, create nginx config file, start and enable nginx service.

 So provider provide the method to achieve the state of resource.
-Take a look at the install action in package provider (simplfied):
+Take a look at the install action in package provider (simplfied for read):

 ```
 def action_install